What I Offer

-My vision is that no student should suffer financial, economic and emotional hardship as a result of choosing the wrong study pathway.
-I work with students and parents, to carefully construct an action plan to align with skills, interests and aspirations.
-My focus is on providing a clear foundation for success, from as early as Year 10 to later study options at University, using a coaching methodology which stems from solution-based, cognitive behavioral theories and techniques.
+The Open to Success strategy enables students to construct an action plan that aligns with their skills, interests and aspirations.
+The focus is on providing a clear foundation for success, from as early as Year 10, to UAC selections in Year 12, using the Take Heart coaching methodology, which stems from solution-based, cognitive behavioral theories and techniques.

 In 1982, I graduated with a Bachelor of Arts (English, History, and Drama) and Diploma of Education (Secondary) from The University of New England, Armidale, and spent the next six years teaching English, History and Drama in Queensland, New South Wales and London.